Top Youth Volunteers of 2020 Honored Nationwide

-The Prudential Spirit of Community Awards selects 102 student volunteers to earn $1,000 awards, silver medallions and trip to nation’s capital
+The Prudential Spirit of Community Awards selects 102 student volunteers to earn $1,000 scholarships, silver medallions and trip to nation’s capital

 In addition to the State Honorees, the program’s judges recognized 234 students nationwide as Distinguished Finalists for their impressive community service activities.
 Each will receive an engraved bronze medallion.
-More than 450 other applicants were awarded Certificates of Excellence for their volunteer work.
+Nearly 450 other applicants were awarded Certificates of Excellence for their volunteer work.

 About The Prudential Spirit of Community Awards

 The Prudential Spirit of Community Awards represents the United States’ largest youth recognition program based solely on volunteer service.
-All public and private middle level and high schools in the country, as well as all Girl Scout councils, county 4-H organizations, American Red Cross chapters, YMCAs and affiliates of Points of Light’s HandsOn Network, were eligible to select a student or member for a local Prudential Spirit of Community Award.
+All public and private middle level and high schools in the country, as well as all Girl Scout councils, county 4-H organizations, American Red Cross chapters, YMCAs and Points of Light Global Network members, were eligible to select a student or member for a local Prudential Spirit of Community Award.
 These Local Honorees were then reviewed by an independent judging panel, which selected State Honorees and Distinguished Finalists based on criteria including personal initiative, effort, impact and personal growth.

 - a gold medallion